National Symphony Orchestra

 Smetana – Vltava

-Bruch – Violin Concerto No. 1 (soloist: Coco Tomita)
+Bruch – Violin Concerto No. 1 (violin: Coco Tomita)

 Rachmaninoff – Symphony No. 2